mkarthick19/Agoda-Compression/README.md

 Level 1 output :  File1.part_0.level1.zip (4 MB), File1.part_1.level1.zip (4MB) , File1.part_2.level1.zip(4MB),
 File1.part_3.level1.zip(2MB), File2.part_0.level1.zip (1MB), File3.part_0.level1.zip (1MB), File4.part_0.level1.zip (1MB), File5.part_0.level1.zip (1MB), File6.part_0.level1.zip (1MB), File7.part_0.level1.zip (1MB), File8.part_0.level1.zip (1MB), File9.part_0.level1.zip (1MB), File10.part_0.level1.zip (1MB)

-Level 2 output: Level_2_part_0.level2.zip (4MB) [Grouping files 2-5], Level_2_part_1.level2.zip (3MB) [Grouping files 6 and 6th chunk of File 1], Level_2_part_2.level2.zip (4MB) [Grouping files 7-10], File1.part_0.level1.zip (4 MB), File1.part_1.level1.zip (4MB) , File1.part_2.level1.zip(4MB)
+Level 2 output: Level_2_part_0.level2.zip (4MB) [Grouping files 2-5], Level_2_part_1.level2.zip (4MB) [Grouping files 6-9], Level_2_part_2.level2.zip (3MB) [Grouping files 10 and 4th chunk of File 1], File1.part_0.level1.zip (4 MB), File1.part_1.level1.zip (4MB) , File1.part_2.level1.zip(4MB)

 We have generated only 6 files as shown in level 2 output, instead of 13 in level 1 output.

-We can realize the benefit of level 2 compression with more number of input files that consists of large and small files.
+We can realize the benefit of level 2 compression with more number of input files that consists of several large and small files.

-To perform level 2 compressions, we sort the output of level 1 files and then group the chunks based on the file sizes.
+To perform level 2 compressions, we sort the output of level 1 files based on file sizes and then group the chunks.
-The files can present in different directories and at different depth, however our algorithm chooses files wisely and perform level 2 compression and generate the minimum files.
+The files can present in different directories and at different depth, however our algorithm chooses files wisely and perform level 2 compression and generate the minimum number of files.

 # Decompression:

 Here, we first perform level 2 decompressions if any, followed by level 1 decompressions.
 Level 2 zips may not have been

-generated, in some cases, say the level 1 zip sizes are already same as MaxCompressedSizeThresold.
-Then,
+generated, in some cases.
+Say the level 1 zip sizes are already same as MaxCompressedSizeThresold, then,

-Level 2 compression would not have been performed.
+level 2 zips would not have been generated.

 After level 1 decompressions, we merge the chunks that were split before by our compression algorithm and